KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Extended allowed items extension list with some bwmod classnames.
 Thanks to [madpat3](https://github.com/madpat3)
 * Tweaked: Detection of UAVs.
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: Enemy vehicle crew spawning.
 Ensure that they'll be on the right side (important for red vs blue).
 Thanks to [veteran29](https://github.com/veteran29)
+* Tweaked: If you enter the arsenal with a packed weapon or UAV backpack, it won't be identified as blacklisted anymore.
 * Fixed: Wounded civilian animation in dedicated server environment.
 Thanks to [veteran29](https://github.com/veteran29)

 ### 0.961 (6th November 2017)